Kieranheiberg/K-BOT/K-Bot/README.md

     "ln": "math.log(Voltage)"
 }
 ```
-New species should now be avaliable within *RunPhotosensor.bat*.
+New species entered will be avaliable within *RunPhotosensor.bat*.
 Ensure not to leave comma after final entry as this will throw an error when trying to interpret file.

 ## Software Configuration
 If you want to setup K-BOT software to run on personal computer follow the below steps: